NXT Stand & Deliver (2023): Storylines

 On the March 14 episode of NXT, Alba Fyre and Isla Dawn won a triple threat tag team match to become the number one contenders for Fallon Henley and Kiana James' NXT Women's Tag Team Championship at Stand & Deliver.

-At Roadblock, after Roxanne Perez retained her NXT Women's Championship, suddenly collapsed in the ring.
+At Roadblock, after Roxanne Perez retained her NXT Women's Championship, she suddenly collapsed in the ring.
 Perez was then taken out of the arena in an ambulance, while nodding her head to say that she was okay.
-On the next week, WWE executive Shawn Michaels issued the statement via Twitter, that Perez was discharged from the hospital, however, after numerous tests, Perez's health was still in question.
+The following week, Shawn Michaels issued a statement via Twitter that Perez was discharged from the hospital, however, after numerous tests, Perez's health was still in question.
 With that fact, Michaels announced a ladder match at Stand & Deliver to crown a new NXT Women's Champion.
-Qualifying matches started at the same episode, where Zoey Stark and Gigi Dolin qualified by defeated Sol Ruca and Kiana James, respectively.
+Qualifying matches began that same episode, where Zoey Stark and Gigi Dolin qualified by defeating Sol Ruca and Kiana James, respectively.
+The following week, Tiffany Stratton and Lyra Valkyria qualified by defeating Indi Hartwell and Ivy Nile, respectively.
+A Last Chance match between Ruca, Hartwell, and Nile was scheduled for the next week episode to determine the last spot in the match, which was won by Hartwell.
+On the same night, Perez returned, stating she had collapsed due to anxiety, and that she had been cleared by the doctors to return.
+She was then added to the ladder match, turning it into a title defense.

 On the March 14 episode of NXT, after Wes Lee issued an open challenge for his NXT North American Championship, a huge brawl was burst.
 NXT Anonymous video showed Shawn Michaels telling Lee that he would be defending his title in a fatal five-way match at Stand & Deliver and allowed Lee to select his four opponents.
+The following week, Lee chose Dragon Lee, JD McDonagh, and Ilja Dragunov as three of the four spots, and also announced a battle royal for the March 28 episode to determine the last spot in the match, which was won by Axiom.